rafaelasv/rafaelasv/README.md

 Hey there! ✨

 Passionate about technology and learning, I’m always looking for new challenges that push me to grow and evolve.
-My current focus is on **Front-End development**, working with technologies like **HTML, CSS, JavaScript, React, Next.js, and Node.js**.
+My current focus is on **Front-End development**, working with technologies like **HTML, CSS, JavaScript, React**.
 I’m eager to continue improving my skills, writing clean and scalable code, and following best practices in the industry.

 🚀 Let’s connect and exchange knowledge!